Australian Institute of Health and Welfare (2022) Cancer screening programs: quarterly data, AIHW, Australian Government, accessed 02 December 2022.

 High rates of participation produce the greatest population benefits in terms of reducing illness and death from these cancers (see the AIHW report Analysis of cancer outcomes and screening behaviour for national cancer screening programs in Australia).

 This report includes the latest available activity and participation data for the 3 cancer screening programs, as outlined below.
-Data in this report will be updated quarterly.
+Data in this report are updated quarterly.

 Data in this report are sourced from live databases, which are updated over time, with later data supply likely to have a greater level of completeness.
 Data in this report may differ from other AIHW cancer screening reports, which are sourced at a different time.

-Activity data for cervical and bowel cancer screening are updated each quarter.
+Activity data for cervical, bowel cancer, and breast cancer screening are updated each quarter.

-In this report, screening activity data are presented by month and quarter.
-Each quarter covers 3 months of the year and is identified with reference to the last month in the quarter (for example, the March quarter comprises January, February, and March).
+In this report, screening activity data are presented by month and quarter for the target ages in each of the 3 screening programs.
+Activity data for BreastScreen Australia are reported for additional age groups.
+Each quarter covers 3 months of the year and is identified with reference to the last month in the quarter (for example, the December quarter comprises October, November, and December).

 Participation is one of many indicators used to evaluate the performance of Australia’s national cancer screening programs against their aims.